 top of page

-When life is busy and too many hours just seem to slip by, setting an intention can help you with time management.
+Time is currency.
+When life is busy and too many hours just seem to slip by, setting an intention can help you with time management as a busy parent.

 Close up of a person's hands, checking their watch on their left wrist